 There has been a resurgence of interest in rough-hewn materials and traditional craftsmanship for the country-style cloakroom.
 Artisan-inspired and hand-crafted bowls, cabinetry and accessories that epitomize traditional crafts, heritage design and timeless classics will add real character and personality to your space.

-‘The idea that less is more – and quality is preferable to quantity – is bringing about a return to natural materials,’ says Gill Few, Channel Manager at Kohler.
+‘The idea that less is more – and quality is preferable to quantity – is bringing about a return to natural materials,’ says Gill Few, channel manager at Kohler.

-6. Make it mid-century modern
+11. Make it mid-century modern

 Although mid-century modern style was driven by advances in technology, it was also inspired by the natural world, and wood is the most widely used material for walls, furniture and cabinetry.

-7. Embrace maximalist design
+12. Embrace maximalist design

 Instead, decorate your cloakroom with statement wallpaper and show-stopping color combinations.
 Think of your space as a carefully curated Aladdin’s cave of treasures, with each item on display even more fascinating than the last.

-8. Instil a sense of timelessness
+13. Instil a sense of timelessness

 White sanitaryware is a great choice for a traditional cloakroom as it goes with any wall color, giving you the flexibility to refresh your interior as and when you want to.